aliduku/Speech_Recognition/README.md

 ## Notes

-- The app uses Google, Whisper, and Sphinx APIs for speech recognition.
+- The app uses Google Cloud Speech, Whisper, and Sphinx APIs for speech recognition.
-- Whisper requires additional configuration for the languages.
+- Whisper requires additional configuration and a model file.
 - The Sphinx API supports only English (en-US).
 - The app uses the Streamlit session state to maintain the transcription history.